ropensci-archive/opendata/README.md

 ### <a href="#media" name="media">#</a> Media: Images, Graphics, Videos, Music

 -   [imguR](http://cran.r-project.org/web/packages/imguR/index.html): A
-    package to share plots using the image hosting service imgur.com.
+    package to share plots using the image hosting service [Imgur.com](http://www.imgur.com).
+The development version is on
-    (also see the function `imgur_upload()` in knitr, which uses the newer Imgur API version 3)
+    GitHub [here](https://github.com/leeper/imguR). knitr also has a
+    function `imgur_upload()` to load images from literate programming documents.
 -   [RLastFM](http://cran.r-project.org/src/contrib/Archive/RLastFM/): A
     package to interface to the last.fm API.
 Archived on CRAN.
 -   The [RUbigraph](http://www.omegahat.org/RUbigraph/) package provides